 Adobe Photoshop Fix.

-Photoshop fix is back to the core purpose of photoshop, touching up and fixing aspects of an image.
+Photoshop fix goes back to the core purpose of Photoshop, touching up and fixing aspects of an image.
 It has quite a lot of tools for doing so as well.
-The most useful of these will be the, crop, healing, smooth and, liquify tools (if you haven’t used the liquify tool before it’s for adjusting the shape and size of aspects in your image for example making eyes bigger or noses and ears smaller) there is also the standard adjust tab which will give you everything else standard in image editing apps.
-What photoshop fix does better though is it has a lot more adjustment and doesn’t really leave any of the tools you might want out.
-Having good zoom function is best feature though as you can get in nice and close to make finer adjustments, Somewhat difficult on a phone screen but when using a tablet this would be exceptional.
+The most useful of these are the, crop, healing, smooth and, liquify tools (if you haven’t used the liquify tool before it’s for adjusting the shape and size of aspects in your image, for example, making eyes bigger or noses and ears smaller).
+There is also the standard adjust tab which will give you everything else standard in image editing apps have.

 Note: Although all three of these apps are very phone friendly, having the bigger screen of a tablet to use is much more practical.

 Of all three of the new additions, Adobe Comp CC is the least useful for the average Joe or Jane, as it is based around making compositions.
 Comp CC allows you to layout photos, shapes, and text, similar to how you would plan a magazine cover, its main target audience is graphic designers and artists. it also boasts the ability to send the idea you have created to your desktop where it will automatically open in, Illustrator or Photoshop.
 Unless this is specifically your thing I would probably pass.

 Unfortunately, with all three of these new Adobe apps, there is a sign-up then sign in process, which is somewhat annoying, especially if you just want to use the app quickly.
 Once you are signed in though, it will keep you signed in, and upload your content to the cloud for safekeeping.
 Again though if you are not so trusting of cloud services, perhaps give these a miss.